krishnakanthb13/amplenote-plugins/metadata 1.0/Metadata 1.0 (Note_Tag).md

                 options: [
                   { label: "Both (Table format)", value: "both_table" },
                   { label: "Names only", value: "names_only" },
-                  { label: "Tags only", value: "tags_only" } // I have updated the code to give distinct tags!
+                  { label: "Tags only", value: "tags_only" }, // I have updated the code to give distinct tags!
+                  { label: "Published only (Table format)", value: "published_only" }
                 ]
               }
             ]